10 Tips for Touring Israel

 Being a successful economy means the Israeli currency is strong, and so in Euro and USD value costs are not cheap in Israel.

-4. Israel is Limited on Shabbath
+4. Touring Israel is on Shabbath is Limited

 Being a Jewish state, there are various limitations on Saturday.
 No public transportation, no bank are open, and only some restaurants stay open.